oracle/cloudtestdrive/AppDev/wls/helidon-verrazzano/install-verrazzano/install-verrazzano.md

     ![wait for installation to complete](images/13.png)

     > It takes around 15 to 20 minutes to complete the installation.
 To view the installation logs, go to the next commands.
+WHile the install is running we will continue work on the following lab.

-2. To find out how the installation process is going, you can copy and paste the following command in the *Cloud Shell* to monitor the console log.
+3. To find out how the installation process is going, you can copy and paste the following command in the *Cloud Shell* to monitor the console log.

     ```bash
     <copy>kubectl logs -f $(kubectl get pod -l job-name=verrazzano-install-my-verrazzano -o jsonpath="{.items[0].metadata.name}")</copy>